FranciscoJunior12/Moz-Schools-API/README.md

 ## Dataset Credits

-The dataset used in this project is provided by OCHA Mozambique, and we would like to express our gratitude for their valuable contribution to this research.
-Without their data, this analysis would not have been possible.
+The dataset used in this project is provided by OCHA Mozambique, and i would like to express my gratitude for their valuable contribution to this research.
+Without their data, this api would not have been possible.

 - **Dataset Name**: Mozambique Rede Escolar WiS School data
 - **Dataset Source**: https://data.humdata.org/dataset/mozambique-school-data